Living with Lung Cancer: Getting and Giving Support

 Start by talking to your hospital social worker or clinical nurse specialist — they can assess your needs and connect you to appropriate resources.
 Many cancer centres offer free care coordination services.
 You can also contact your national cancer charity helpline to speak with someone who can guide you to local support.

-The people closest to you often want to help but don't know how.
-Being specific about what you need makes it easier for them to support you effectively.
+The people closest to you often want to help, but they might not know how.
+Being clear about what you need makes it easier for them to offer support that’s useful and sustainable.

 Childcare or pet care